MohammadShoaib023/Flutter_Boilerplate_Best_Practice/lib/write_clean_code.md

         Prefer short, meaningful names for local variables and aim to keep your code lines brief for better readability and maintainability.
     <!--  Example: Use var name = 'John'; -->
     instead of a long or overly descriptive variable name unless necessary.

+11. Use Consistent Folder, File, Class Names

+12. Use Consistent Names